garis/Technicolor-FastGate-QoS/README.md

 * `config device` physical interfaces
 * `config rule` QoS matching rules

-Each `rule` match some specified traffic and marks it with a `label`
+Each `rule` match some specified traffic and marks it with a `label`.

 The `label` is used as trafficid and is a part of a `class` and can be think as a queue.